-Palm Beach Equine Clinic is excited to announce the addition of the most advanced Equine Nuclear Gamma Ray Camera available for Equine Imaging.
+Palm Beach Equine Clinic is excited to announce the addition of the most advanced Equine Nuclear Scintigraphy Gamma Ray Camera.
 Last winter, Palm Beach Equine Clinic announced the grand opening of an eleven-stall barn for intensive and postoperative care.
 Four new offices were built for the additional seven veterinarians that joined the practice.
-This fall we will complete the renovation of the Nuclear Scintigraphy (bone scan) lab in addition to installing the new top of the line Nuclear Scintigraphy camera manufactured by Medical Imaging Electronics.
+This fall we will complete the renovation of the Nuclear Scintigraphy (bone scan) lab.
+In addition to installing the new top of the line Nuclear Scintigraphy camera manufactured by Medical Imaging Electronics.

-The new Equine Scanner H.R. designed by MIE reduces the time required to scan the horse and provides more defined images.
+The Equine Scanner H.R. designed by MIE reduces time required to scan the horse and provides more defined images.
 The new technology behind the Equine Scanner H.R. assists with the ability to produce high-quality images even if the horse moves slightly while taking an image.
 Image acquisitions will not have to be repeated as frequently which reduces the length of time required for a scan.
-The camera is equipped with special software that is designed to acquire images with sharper contours for a more precise, effective diagnosis of the lameness or specific point of injury.
+The camera is equipped with special software that is designed to acquire images with sharp contours.
+This creates a precise, effective diagnosis of the lameness or specific point of injury.
 MIE describes their new gamma-ray camera as “an ingenious combination of mechanics, electronics and special software algorithms, which allows unique scanning on standing horses.”

 Palm Beach Equine Clinic is one of very few equine practices in the U.S. with a staff Board Certified Radiologist.
 World-renowned Radiologist, Dr. Sarah Puchalski, is on site to read and interpret images immediately so clients have results as quickly as possible.
 Dr. Puchalski is excited about the renovation and the new Equine Scanner H.R. machine.